atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 	// The default value is Allow.
 	//
 	// Allow policy allows cancellation of this evacuation.
-	// The Evacuation can be deleted before the Pod is deleted and terminated.
+	// The Evacuation can be deleted before the Pod is fully terminated.
 	//
 	// Forbid policy forbids cancellation of this evacuation.
-	// The Evacuation can't be deleted until the Pod is deleted and terminated
+	// The Evacuation can't be deleted until the Pod is fully terminated.
 	//
 	// This field is required.
 	EvacuationCancellationPolicy EvacuationCancellationPolicy `json:"evacuationCancellationPolicy" protobuf:"varint,5,opt,name=evacuationCancellationPolicy"`

-	// The number of unsuccessful attempts to evict the referenced pod, e.g. due to a PDB.
+	// The number of unsuccessful attempts to evict the referenced pod, e.g. due to a PodDisruptionBudget.
 	// This field is required.
 	FailedEvictionCounter int32 `json:"failedEvictionCounter" protobuf:"varint,6,opt,name=failedEvictionCounter"`